 Writer: Roger Nielsen

-Three University of Georgia undergraduates capped semester-long internships through the Vinson Institute Fellows Program by presenting their project results at a recent gathering of faculty and staff with the Carl Vinson Institute of Government.
+Three University of Georgia undergraduates concluded semester-long internships through the Vinson Institute Fellows Program Dec.
+3 by giving research project presentations at a gathering of faculty and staff with the Carl Vinson Institute of Government.

 Students selected as Vinson Fellows work with faculty mentors to complete hands-on projects that allow them to explore the possibility of future careers in public service.
 In addition, they get to meet government officials, examine issues with national implications and delve into international affairs.

 Austin Emery, a senior from Cumming majoring in international affairs and political science, explored the global implications of China’s Belt and Road Initiative (BRI), the country’s multi-trillion-dollar mission to reroute global trade and ocean traffic while projecting its growing influence across the world.
 Working with faculty mentor Rusty Brooks of the Institute’s International Center, Emery reviewed data about how BRI is affecting debt in China’s partner countries and the initiative’s impact on U.S. interests in Asia.

 Jacquelyn Harms, an Honors Policy Scholar from Camas, Wash., explored ways food rescue programs can help reduce food waste by collecting leftover food and edibles that are approaching their “use-by” date.
 Harms, who is pursuing a double major in political science and international affairs, worked with faculty mentor Kris Sikes to learn how UGA Food Services and local grocers work to minimize food waste, and how their successful practices might be scaled up to work in larger cities like Atlanta.